 Two standardised CPUE series for ELE 5 were prepared for 2012 with each series based on the bycatch of elephantfish in the bottom trawl fisheries defined by target species combinations (Starr & Kendrick 2013).
 One of these series [ELE 5 (MIX)] is analogous to the MIX series developed for ELE 3, with the series defined by six target species in all valid ELE 5 statistical areas.
 The second ELE 5 analysis [ELE 5 (MIX)-trip] was a trip-based analysis using the same target species selection method as described for ELE 3(MIX)-trip.
-The two sets of indices were very similar.
+The two sets 261 of indices were very similar.

-In 2014, the ELE 5(MIX) CPUE model was updated to include data from 2011/12-2012/13 (Langley 2014).
-The two most recent indices were lower than the peak CPUE from 2008/09-2010/11, although CPUE has been maintained at a relatively high level compared to the 1990s-early 2000s (Figure 7).
-There are relatively broad confidence intervals associated with the individual CPUE indices and there is no strong trend in the CPUE indices during 2005/06-2012/13.
+In 2014, the ELE 5(MIX) CPUE model was updated to include data from 2011-12 to 2012-13 (Langley 2014).
+The two most recent indices were lower than the peak CPUE from 2008-09 to 2010-11, although CPUE has been maintained at a relatively high level compared to the 1990s-early 2000s (Figure 7).
+There are relatively broad confidence intervals associated with the individual CPUE indices and there is no strong trend in the CPUE indices during 2005-06 to 2012-13.

-B{MSY} conceptual proxy: The Working Group was unable to agree on an appropriate " B{MSY} conceptual proxy" for ELE5 because of the continually increasing nature of the series.
+$B{MSY}$ conceptual proxy: The Working Group was unable to agree on an appropriate " $B{MSY}$ conceptual proxy" for ELE 5 because of the continually increasing nature of the series.
 CPUE would need to stabilise or decline before a suitable target could be established.